docker-hy/docker-hy.github.io/docs/part-3/section-4.md

 **131MB**

-There is not that much difference, the image with less layers is 2 MB smaller.
+There is not that much difference, the image with fewer layers is 2 MB smaller.

-As a sidenote not directly related to Docker: remember that if needed, it is possible to bind packages to versions with `curl=1.2.3` - this will ensure that if the image is built at the later date the image is more likely to work as the versions are exact.
+As a sidenote not directly related to Docker: remember that if needed, it is possible to bind packages to versions with `curl=1.2.3` - this will ensure that if the image is built at a later date the image is more likely to work as the versions are exact.
 On the other hand, the packages will be old and have security issues.

 With `docker image history` we can see that our single `RUN` layer adds 76.7 megabytes to the image: